WinfredCU/ZeroSC-SR/README.md

 }
 ```

-## Contributing

-Contributions are welcome!
-If you would like to make improvements or add new features, please:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature/my-new-feature`).
-3. Commit your changes (`git commit -am 'Add a new feature'`).
-4. Push to the branch (`git push origin feature/my-new-feature`).
-5. Create a pull request.

 ## License

 This project is released under the [MIT License](LICENSE).
 Feel free to adapt and modify it for your own use.